Skip to content

 EXPLORE MORE:

-Before diving into the steps, it’s important to consider how the right recessed lighting layout can transform your space.
-Whether you’re highlighting a focal point or creating balanced illumination, having a clear plan ensures a seamless and functional design.
+Before diving into the steps, consider how the right recessed lighting layout can transform your space.
+Whether you’re highlighting a focal point or creating balanced illumination, a clear plan ensures a seamless, functional design.
 Check out our guide for how far should recessed light be from wall and how to install recessed lighting.

 Start with the basics: ask yourself what you want to achieve with your recessed lighting.
 Are you aiming for general illumination, accent lighting, or task-specific brightness?
 Once you have a goal in mind, you’ll know where to focus your efforts (literally).